Gloster Gladiator: Introduction to service

+The first use of RAF Gladiators on active service was during the 1936–1939 Arab revolt in Palestine.
+From September to December 1938, 33 Squadron RAF flew Gladiator strafing missions in support of British Mandate security forces.
+These were often in mountainous areas, and the aircraft came under substantial rifle fire.
+Three aircraft were destroyed, and two pilots killed, in these operations.

 During 1938, the RAF had begun to receive its first deliveries of the Hurricane and Spitfire monoplanes; an emphasis was soon placed on quickly re-equipping half of the Gladiator squadrons with either of these monoplane types.
-By the outbreak of the Second World War, the Gladiator had largely been replaced by the Hurricane and Spitfire in front-line RAF service.
+By the outbreak of the Second World War, the Gladiator had largely been replaced by the Hurricane and Spitfire in front-line RAF service in defending the UK itself against the Luftwaffe.
 The introduction of these aircraft had been eased by the presence of the Gladiator, squadrons that had operated Gladiators prior to converting to the monoplane types experienced a noticeably improved accident record than those who converted from older types such as the Gauntlet.
 Experiences such as operating the Gladiator's landing flaps and familiarisation with its sliding hood have been attributed to having favourably impacted pilot conversion.
+Gladiators remained the primary RAF front line fighter in North Africa, the Middle East, and later Greece into 1941, when Hurricanes began to replace them.
+Gladiators saw considerable action during early stages of the war, including participating in the action in the French and Norwegian campaigns, the defence of Egypt, Malta, and Greece mainly against the Italians, and in various peripheral campaigns.

-Although by 1941, all Gladiators had been withdrawn from front-line duties defending the British Isles, a need to defend Britain's trade routes throughout the overseas territories of the British Empire had been recognised, so the RAF redeployed many of its Gladiators to the Middle East to defend the theatre and the crucial Suez Canal.
-The Gladiator saw considerable action during early stages of the war, including participating in the action in the French and Norwegian campaigns, in addition to various peripheral campaigns.
+Although by 1941, all Gladiators had been withdrawn from front-line duties defending the British Isles, there remained an ongoing need to defend Britain's colonies and trade routes throughout the British Empire, so the RAF redeployed many of its Gladiators to the Middle East to defend the theatre and the crucial Suez Canal.